Geothermal Energy Jobs

 Enhanced Geothermal Systems (EGS)

 EGS uses hydraulic and thermal stimulation to fracture hot rock and create permeability where none exists naturally.
-It is geothermal's fracking moment — adapting oil and gas techniques for renewable energy.
+It is geothermal's fracking moment - adapting oil and gas techniques for renewable energy.
 Fervo Energy employs horizontal drilling, distributed fibre optic sensing, and multi-stage well stimulation borrowed directly from shale gas.
-Their 3.5 MW pilot in Nevada powers Google data centres and achieved a 70% reduction in drilling time using techniques refined in the Permian Basin.
+Their 3.5 MW Project Red pilot in Nevada (2023) powered Google data centres and established commercial EGS viability; Fervo has since achieved a 70% reduction in drilling time at its Cape Station project in Utah using techniques refined in the Permian Basin.

 For workers, EGS means exposure to advanced drilling operations, reservoir engineering, and real-time data analytics.
-If you have worked in unconventional oil and gas, your skills — directional drilling, hydraulic fracturing, downhole instrumentation — transfer almost directly.
+If you have worked in unconventional oil and gas, your skills - directional drilling, hydraulic fracturing, downhole instrumentation - transfer almost directly.
 The equipment is familiar: mud pumps, coiled tubing, blowout preventers.
-The difference is scale (fewer wells), temperature (300°C+ rather than 150°C), and regulatory environment (renewable energy incentives rather than fossil fuel economics).
+The difference is scale (fewer wells), temperature (typically 150-250°C for EGS, with superhot variants targeting 300°C+, versus around 150°C for unconventional oil and gas), and regulatory environment (renewable energy incentives rather than fossil fuel economics).

 Direct use and district heating

 Direct use extracts heat for buildings, industry, agriculture, or district heating networks without generating electricity.
-Iceland provides 97.4% of its heat demand from geothermal, piping hot water from power plants directly to Reykjavik's homes.
-Innargi is building large geothermal district heating systems in Denmark, including a 39,000-customer network for Greater Copenhagen.
+Iceland provides over 90% of its space-heating demand from geothermal, piping hot water from power plants directly to Reykjavik's homes.
+Innargi is building large geothermal district heating systems in Denmark, including a 26 MW facility serving roughly 10,000 households as part of Vestforbrænding's wider 39,000-customer district heating expansion in Greater Copenhagen.
 Germany's Stadtwerke München is targeting 560,000 households with geothermal heating by 2040.

 Ground-source heat pumps: the semantic confusion